LPCIC/elpi/INCOMPATIBILITIES.md

 # Semantics

 - `;` is not a built-in and behaves differently wrt `!`
+- unification problems outside the pattern fragment are *not* delayed unless one passes the (deprecated) `-delay-problems-outside-pattern-fragment` flag to `elpi`
 - integers are 31 bits (25 bits in Teyjus); etc for floats ...

 # Syntax